TakudzwaMakoni/transaction_engine/README.md

 1. ** regression **

-The tests cases that I have handled, and expected behaviour of the app are documented in the regression tests, located in the tests directory.
+The test cases that I have handled, and expected behaviour of the app are documented in the regression tests, located in the tests directory.

 To run the regression tests: `cargo test --test regression` from the root directory.

  2. ** Integration **

-The concurrency tests are integration tests where I have put together all of the types created to make rudimentary concurrent app, which is supposed to simulate the kind of workload a server might recieve from multiple clients simltaneously.
+The concurrency tests are integration tests where I have put together the types created to make rudimentary concurrent app, which is supposed to simulate the kind of workload a server might recieve from thousands of streams simltaneously.

-They exist to test / demonstrate that the app can be ran concurrently over multiple threads, and will produce correct results.
+They mainly exist to test / demonstrate that the app can be ran concurrently over multiple threads, and will produce correct results.

 3. ** Unit tests **